What is the Acid Test Ratio?

-Using the above-mentioned formula the acid test ratio of Apple Inc for the period ending 29 September 2018 can be calculated as:
+Calculate the acid test ratio of Apple Inc. for the period ending 29 September 2018: –

-- On the other hand, a high or increasing trend in acid test ratio generally means that the entity is having strong top-line growth, quickly able to convert receivables into cash and comfortable in its financial obligation coverage.
+- On the other hand, a high or increasing trend in acid test ratio generally means that the entity has strong top-line growth, can quickly convert receivables into cash, and is comfortable in its financial obligation coverage.

 The result will be:-

-From the above table, it can be seen that the acid test ratio of Apple Inc. has been continuously greater than 1.0 during the above mentioned period which is a positive sign for any company as it signifies comfortable liquidity position.
+From the above table, it can be seen that the acid test ratio of Apple Inc. has been continuously greater than 1.0 during the period mentioned above, which is a positive sign for any company as it signifies a comfortable liquidity position.

 Frequently Asked Questions (FAQs)